SniperDZ-Pro/Email_Phishing/README.md

 # Email Phishing Challenge

 Welcome to the Email Phishing Challenge!
 In this challenge, you will analyze an email sample to determine if it is a phishing attempt.
 The task involves extracting key details from the email and investigating the associated domain to assess its legitimacy.
-Follow the steps and answer the questions below.
+Could you follow the steps and answer the questions below?

 ## Challenge Overview

-You are provided with a sample email file uploaded to this repository.
-Your goal is to extract relevant information from the file and use it to evaluate the authenticity of the email.
+You are provided a **sample email file** uploaded to this repository.
+To access the file, use the following password:
+**Password: phishing**

 ## Questions to Answer: